-1. Expanding the research capabilities of our online genealogy resources through reviewing archival records and doing independent research that may include research at the American Jewish Archives, County Clerk Offices, and at the Public Library, as well as meeting with local community members willing to provide family tree information and documentation.
+Expanding the research capabilities of our online genealogy resources through reviewing archival records and doing independent research that may include research at the American Jewish Archives, County Clerk Offices, and at the Public Library, as well as meeting with local community members willing to provide family tree information and documentation.

 Working with JCGC’s Database, making genealogical connections digitally between generations.
 Work may involve walking through the cemeteries and using a tablet to log photographs, GPS coordinates, and key information about monuments, many of historic and artistic significance, and their repair needs.
 This may also include transcribing and scanning primary documents, as well as proofreading for data entry accuracy.

 Education Major/Career Interests:

-The Workum Intern should have interest in research about history, genealogy, and the local community will do well in this position.
+Candidates with insatiable curiosity about history, genealogy, and the local community will do well in this position.
 They should be proficient in research skills, having experience with internet sources as well as primary sources.
-Knowledge of Hebrew is a plus, but is not required.
+Knowledge of Hebrew or German is a plus, but is not required.
 Some familiarity with basic database systems would be helpful, but also not required.
 A high attention to detail is strongly preferred

 About Jewish Cemeteries of Greater Cincinnati